Faroe islands Country Summary

 Anti Money Laundering

 The Faroe Islands is an autonomous territory within the Kingdom of Denmark.
-Information for Denmark may be included below:
+As such, we are including the information for Denmark below:

 FATF Status